Jeff Buckley: Early life

 Buckley's biological father, Tim Buckley, released a series of folk and jazz albums in the late 1960s and early 1970s.
 Jeff said they met only once, when he was eight.
 After Tim died of a drug overdose in 1975, Jeff chose to go by Buckley and his given name, Jeff, which he found on his birth certificate.
 To members of his family he remained "Scottie".

 Buckley was brought up around music; his mother was a classically trained pianist and cellist, and his stepfather introduced him to Led Zeppelin, Queen, Jimi Hendrix, the Who, and Pink Floyd at an early age.
-Led Zeppelin's Physical Graffiti was the first album he owned, and said the hard rock band Kiss was an early favorite.
+Led Zeppelin's Physical Graffiti was the first album he owned, and he said the hard rock band Kiss was an early favorite.
 He grew up singing around the house and in harmony with his mother, and said all his family sang.
 He began playing guitar at the age of five after discovering an acoustic guitar in his grandmother's closet.
 At age 12, he decided to become a musician and received his first electric guitar, a black Memphis Les Paul copy, at age 13.
 He attended Loara High School and played in the school jazz band; during this time, he developed an affinity for progressive rock bands Rush, Genesis, and Yes, and the jazz fusion guitarist Al Di Meola.
 He was a fan of Joni Mitchell, the Smiths and Siouxsie and the Banshees.

 After graduating from high school, Buckley moved to Hollywood to attend the Musicians Institute, completing a one-year course at age 19.
 Buckley later said the school was "the biggest waste of time", but said in another interview that he had appreciated studying music theory: "I was attracted to really interesting harmonies, stuff that I would hear in Ravel, Ellington, Bartók."